edilmedeiros/bitcoin-course/01-digital-economy.md

 it updates its internal ledger.
 It deducts the value from Alice’s account and credits the same amount to Bob’s.
 Moments later, Bob’s bank notifies him that the payment has been received and his balance adjusted.
-That's when he knows he can handle the basket of fresh carrots to Alice;
+That's when he knows he can hand the basket of fresh carrots to Alice;
 the exchange is finished.

 In this system, the act of paying is entirely symbolic—a coordinated update to digital records.